Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Originally published March 7, 2018.
 Updated November 2022

 Creating a Project Management Office (PMO) can drastically improve project efficiency, organizational clarity, and project success rate.
 How exactly do you go about setting up a PMO?
 More importantly, do you even need one?
-I’ll answer these questions and more in this in-depth guide to project management offices
+I’ll answer these questions and more in this in-depth guide to project management offices.

 Understanding Project Management Offices (PMO)

-Before we do a deep dive into the fundamentals of setting up a PMO, let’s first answer the fundamental questions - what is PMO and why do you need one?
+Before we do a deep dive into the fundamentals of setting up a PMO, let’s first answer the fundamental questions - what is a PMO and why do you need one?

 A Project Management Office - usually shortened to just 'PMO' - is a department or group within an organization dedicated to implementing and improving project management practices.

 The PMO accomplishes this by defining and maintaining standards for every project undertaken by the organization.
 Its goal is to use the learnings from past projects, best practices, and case studies to improve the success rate of all future initiatives.

 It's important to understand that the PMO isn't involved in the day-to-day management of projects (that's the project manager's job).
 Rather, it acts as a support center for project managers, giving them transparency, documentation, and governance guidance.